 Data Migration Testing

-- Documented and validated test results
+• Documented test results

-- Resolved bugs and defects
+• Resolved defects

-- User sign-off from UAT
+• User sign-off on UAT

-- Validated data migration procedures
+• Validated data migration process

 Phase 5: Deployment & Go-Live